SherryLabs/sherry-example/README.md

         "actions": [
             {
                 "type": "dynamic",
-                "label": "SEND ME MONEY", // Label for the button/action "description": "Store your message with a custom timestamp calculated for optimal storage", "chains": { "source": "fuji" }, // Source chain "path": "/api/example", // Path of the POST endpoint to execute the action
+                "label": "Store Message", // Label for the button/action "description": "Store your message with a custom timestamp calculated for optimal storage", "chains": { "source": "fuji" }, // Source chain "path": "/api/example", // Path of the POST endpoint to execute the action